Class: Aws::EMR::Client

 #get_cluster_session_credentials(params = {}) ⇒ Types::GetClusterSessionCredentialsOutput

-Provides Temporary, basic HTTP credentials that are associated with a given runtime IAM role and used by a cluster with fine-grained access control activated.
-You can use these credentials to connect to cluster endpoints that support username-based and password-based authentication.
+Provides temporary, HTTP basic credentials that are associated with a given runtime IAM role and used by a cluster with fine-grained access control activated.
+You can use these credentials to connect to cluster endpoints that support username and password authentication.

 #get_managed_scaling_policy(params = {}) ⇒ Types::GetManagedScalingPolicyOutput